Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 > Use the [Onboarding Guide for Azure DevOps](../onboarding/ado.md) to configure the `subscription` pipeline.
 This pipeline will deploy workload archetypes such as Machine Learning.

 Parameter files for archetype deployment are configured in [config/subscription](../../config/subscriptions) folder.
+This folder contains JSON parameter configurations for configuring subscriptions based on an archetype.
 The folder hierarchy is comprised of the following elements, from this folder downward:

 1. A environment folder named for the Azure DevOps Org and Git Repo branch name, e.g. 'CanadaESLZ-main'.
 2. The management group hierarchy defined for your environment, e.g. `pubsec/LandingZones/Prod`.
 The location of the config file represents which Management Group the subscription is a member of.